 He was captured at the Battle of the Bulge on December 18, 1944, and survived 6 months as a Prisoner of War.
 He was a personal witness to the horrific Allied bombing of Dresden, Germany.
-Repatriated in late May, 1945, he had lost half his body weight and had not cut his hair or nails, nor had he shaved in six months, because nothing had grown – so deep was his starvation.
+Freed by the advancing Russian Front, then repatriated in late May, 1945, he had lost half his body weight and had not cut his hair or nails, nor had he shaved in six months, because nothing had grown – so deep was his starvation.

 Following is his amazing story, with maps and photos.